 David frequently writes and speaks on a variety of tax related topics.
 He has written articles for national publications including Bloomberg BNA, the Journal of Taxation of Corporate Transactions (CCH), the Journal of Real Estate Taxation (WGL), and Professional Sports and the Law.
-In addition, David has been quoted in the Wall Street Journal, Forbes, CNBC, MSN, Reuters, Los Angeles Times, National Law Journal, Crains Chicago Business, Chicago Daily Law Bulletin, Accounting Today, the Chicago Tribune, and the Washington Post.
+In addition, David has been quoted in the Wall Street Journal, Forbes, CNBC, MSN, Reuters, Los Angeles Times, National Law Journal, Crains Chicago Business, Chicago Daily Law Bulletin, Accounting Today, the Chicago Tribune, Law360, Inside Counsel and the Washington Post.

 David is a member of the Advisory Board of the John Marshall Law School's LL.M.
-(Taxation) Program and is also an adjunct professor in the Business and Enterprise Law Clinic, and prior to that, he taught "Partnership Taxation" in the LL.M. program where he teaches "Partnership Taxation," one of its required courses.
+(Taxation) Program.
+He is currently an adjunct professor in the Business and Enterprise Law Clinic, and prior to that, he taught "Partnership Taxation" in the LL.M. program.
 He is also a Certified Public Accountant.

 David is ranked by Chambers USA in both the Taxation and Tax Controversy categories.
-He was named as one of the "40 Attorneys Under 40" by the Illinois Law Bulletin in 2007.
+He was named as one of the "40 Attorneys Under 40" by the Illinois Law Bulletin (2007).

 David is also a member of the firm's Pro Bono Committee.